Estimated reading time: 8 minutes

 1. U.S. Small Business Administration (Small Business Resource Blog)

 The U.S. Small Business Administration has been around since 1953 and believes that small businesses are an essential part of the economy.
-Which is probably why they offer a ton of valuable resources to help small businesses grow.
+This is probably why they offer a ton of valuable resources to help small businesses grow.
 When we say a ton, we aren’t messing around!
 SBA offers business financing, entrepreneurial education and training, government contracting, and small business advocacy.
 Their resources can help transform your business!
 The different topics include; Starting a business, financing, industry word, managing a business, and contracting.
 Educating yourself and implementing small changes can provide a good return on time invested in doing this.

 2. Small Business Trends (Small Business Advice via Experts)

-Founded in 2003 by Anita Campbell, Small Business Trends offers info on marketing, management, technology, finance, and advice for different types of businesses.
+Founded in 2003 by Anita Campbell, Small Business Trends offers marketing, management, technology, finance, and advice for different types of businesses.
 What makes them different than other small business blogs that cover similar topics?
 They have over 400 experts writing about their knowledge and experiences and the creators of 2 awards that support and recognize distinct interest segments of the small business market.

 3. Bplans (General Business Advice)